OpenGrow-Box/OpenGrowBox/NodeRed/readme.md

 You can copy and paste these Node-Red flows, import them into your system, and have fun with them.

+# ATTENTION WE CLEAR GLOBALS!!!!

 # Core Components
-- MasterFlow
-- TargetedDevices
+- Master Flow
-- Globals
+- MasterOut Flow

-## YOU ALWAYS NEED THE MASTER FLOW!
+## YOU ALWAYS NEED BOTH MASTER FLOWS!
 The Master Flow polls different rooms from Home Assistant.

-If the room name is:
-- veggitent
-- flowertent
-- dryingtent

-All entities and devices will be clustered together and pushed out to the Tent Flow via Link-OUT/LINK-IN nodes.

-## Globals
-Here are the values for Target-VPD, PlantStage selectors, and TentModes.

-## Targeted Devices
-This is the only point where you need to make changes in all the flows.
-Set the devices that need to be controlled here.

-## Helpers
-Helpers are parts of the entire Tent Flow.
+Build a instance of the room. with grouped devices. and identify devices by name set a type.

+and run actions over the devices.